- ADMISSIONS & COST

 Your coursework includes hands-on medical assisting training to develop the skills you need:

-Graduates of the medical assisting program are eligible to sit for nationally administered certifying examinations and earn the designations of Certified Medical Assistant (CMA) and/or Registered Medical Assistant (RMA).
+Graduates of the medical assisting program are eligible to sit for nationally administered certifying examinations and earn the designation of Registered Medical Assistant (RMA).
+Indeed.com ranked RMA amongst The 20 Most-Requested Certifications by Employers in 2020.

 The Medical Assisting Program offered at the Salem, VA campus and its in–residence locations are accredited† by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on recommendation of the Medical Assisting Education Review Board.
 The address and phone number for CAAHEP is: 25400 US Highway 19 North., Suite 158, Clearwater, FL 33763; 727–210–2350.